8 Simple Ways to Care for Your Golf ClubsMonday, September 28th, 2020

 It is important to look for dents, nicks, and splits on the shafts of your golf clubs during the cleaning process.
 If you see one, replace the shaft immediately, as it will affect your round’s score.
 If taken care of, shafts can last a long time.
 However, hitting a rock on your backswing or banging off the turf from a steep angle on a chip shot can damage them.

 To learn more about improving your golf game, contact the experts at the Academy of Golf Dynamics today.
 You can call us at 1-800-879-2008 or Contact Us by email to learn more about our Schools, Instructors and Facilities.
-We are located at 45 Club Estates Parkway in Austin, Texas.
+We are located at 1700 Kahala Sunset Dr in Spicewood, TX near Austin.